 Kylie Grzybek is a Councillor with the City of Greater Geelong (Windermere Ward) and was first elected to Council in 2017.
 Councillor Grzybek is also currently the Chief of Staff to the Chief Executive Officer at the Transport Accident Commission.
 In the role as Councillor, Kylie is the Chair of the Community Health and Safety portfolio as well as being the Deputy Chair of the Inclusive and Diverse Community portfolio and the Leadership and Governance portfolio (including Audit and Risk function).
 As a local Lara resident and a mother of two, Kylie has a passion for the community and its members.
 She is dedicated to sharing her experiences, local knowledge and well-established community connections with the advisory group.

-Rod Wise has had an extensive career in corrections, having worked operationally and as a senior manager in the Victorian prison service and in community corrections for many years.
-In his current role as Deputy Commissioner, Operations, he has oversight and is responsible for the policy and standards governing the operations of 14 prisons, a transitional centre, and state-wide Community Correctional Services.
+Andrew Reaper has had an extensive career in corrections, having worked operationally and as a senior manager in the Victorian prison service and in community corrections for many years.
+In his current role as Assistant Commissioner, he has oversight and is responsible for the policy and standards governing the operations of Victoria's prisons system.

-Leanne Barnes is currently the Executive Director West Area and Regional Director, Barwon South West Region, where she is responsible for working with program areas and communities to deliver justice services that are efficient, effective and address the needs of clients and the community.
-Leanne brings a wealth of experience and diverse skills to this role with extensive knowledge of the criminal justice system, strong stakeholder relationships and a comprehensive understanding of government.
-Having worked in Corrections Victoria since 1999, Leanne has held roles across a variety of areas including drug policy, prison master planning and demand management strategies.
-Prior to Corrections Victoria, she was a welfare worker, supporting sexual offenders with an intellectual disability in a residential program.
+Michelle Wood is currently the Executive Director West Area and Regional Director, Barwon South West Region, where she is responsible for working with program areas and communities to deliver justice services that are efficient, effective and address the needs of clients and the community.
+Michelle brings a wealth of experience and diverse skills to this role with extensive knowledge of the criminal justice system, strong stakeholder relationships and a comprehensive understanding of government.